VENKY270304/Module-5/Multiple Inheritance.md

 ---

 ### AIM
-To write a Python program to get the name, attendance, and ID of a student and check if they are eligible for the next module using multiple inheritance.
-If attendance > 80, the student is eligible; otherwise, not eligible.
+To write a Python program to get the name, attendance, and ID of a student and check if they are eligible for the Exam using multiple inheritance.
+If attendance > 75, the student is eligible; otherwise, not eligible.

 ---